Mvanhuffel/Leetcode_Practice/python/easy.md

   [4, 20]
 ]

-# Define a function createDataframe that takes student_data as input
 def createDataframe(student_data: List[List[int]]) -> pd.DataFrame:
-    # Define column names for the DataFrame
     column_names = ['student_id', 'age']
-    # Create a DataFrame using the provided data and column names
     result = pd.DataFrame(student_data, columns=column_names)
-    # Return the resulting DataFrame
     return result

 # Call the createDataframe function with student_data and store the result in df